 Suppose you're looking for only a single or even a few of these early vital records.
 In that case, you should contact the Massachusetts State Archives or the town or city clerk's office.

 If you are interested in an overall family history project, email us at email@example.com for a free quote.
 We bill hourly for this type of research and only take on a few of these projects each month.

 Depending on the complexity of the research project, we average a backlog of about 4 - 6 weeks for complete or partial family history projects, sometimes longer.

 In your e-mail, please provide as much detail as you can about the intended search, including what specific research you have already done.

-Researchers should be aware that the majority of vital records From 1841 - 1930 are in a register style format.
-The originals are in many cases badly worn and faded.
-Quality of microfilm can range from excellent to very poor.
+Researchers should be aware that the majority of vital records From 1841 - 1930 are in a register-style format.
+The originals are, in many cases, badly worn and faded.
+In addition, the quality of the microfilm recordings can range from excellent to very poor.

-Though still valuable, the information contained in registers is not as detailed as present day vital records.
-Generally speaking however, these registers provide names, exact dates, residence information, parental information, sometimes with place of birth (state or country) and occupational data.
+Though still valuable, the information contained in registers is less detailed than in present-day vital records.
+Generally speaking, these registers provide names, exact dates, residence information, parental information, sometimes with the place of birth (state or country), and occupational data.

 One minor quirk is that the state copies of the death registers do not always include the burial place.
 This missing information is incredibly on point for the city of Boston records.
 The Boston city clerk's office did not pass burial information to the state for some odd reason.
 Suppose you find this to be the case with one of your relatives.
 In that case, you can usually find the burial place recorded with the town or city where the death occurred, including Boston!